G-Milzink/CI_PP1_TR/README.md

 - A homepage wich offers a view of the terras from one of the tables.
 - An about page with the "About Us" tekst and an indoor shot of the restaurant.
 - A menu page with its own side-bar for easy navigation to the different menu sections.
-- A image gallery with images taken at the restaurant aswell as general inspiring pictures of food and food preparation.
+- A image gallery with images taken at the restaurant as well as general inspiring pictures of food and food preparation.
 - A contact page with a contact/reservation form, a map and the resaurant's location and contact information.

 ### Wireframes